 Years of Experience

-Between the one and five year mark, median pay is $53K per year.
-Respondents who have been working for five to nine years make around $59K annually on average.
-Broken down by tenure, the largest share of Xerox Corporation employees (33 percent) have 10-19 years of experience and earn approximately $76K per year on average.
+For those with one to four years of experience, median paychecks reach about $53K per year.
+Those who have five to nine years of work experience see average salaries of $61K annually.
+Broken down by tenure, the largest share of Xerox Corporation employees (33 percent) have 10-19 years of experience and earn $77K per year on average.

-When it comes to location, the highest average paycheck ($84K annually) can be spotted in the company's headquarter city of Rochester, N.Y.; Webster, N.Y. ($84K), Portland, Ore. ($81K), and Dallas, Texas (about $76K) are the next top-paying cities.
-High paychecks are not found in Lexington, Ky.; in fact, at around $61K it is one of the worst-paid cities.
-By state, the highest compensation levels appear in Oregon, where the average salary is approximately $85K per year.
+When it comes to location, the highest average paycheck ($87K annually) can be spotted in Webster, N.Y.; the company's headquarter city of Rochester, N.Y. (approximately $87K), Portland, Ore. (around $76K), and Dallas, Texas (about $76K) are the next top-paying cities.
+At $62K, Lexington, Ky. is home to some of the lowest pay in the country.
+By state, the highest pay levels are found in New York, where the average Xerox Corporation employee makes around $83K per year.

 Certifications and Degrees

-In this position, it pays to have People Management in your toolkit; employees who claim proficiency enjoy a higher median salary of $90K annually.
-Project Management also popped up often in the survey as an important skill; slightly less than a fifth of employees surveyed report using it at work.
-Microsoft Excel, Microsoft Office, and Data Analysis round out the set of key employee skills.
+In this position, it pays to have People Management in your toolkit; employees who claim proficiency enjoy a higher median salary of $86K per year.
+Project Management is regularly seen around here; around a sixth of those surveyed report it as a core competency.
+Many workers usually know Microsoft Excel, Microsoft Office, and Operations Management as well.

 Benefits and Perks

-One in three workers have paid vacation, and only about 23 percent can take paid time off for illness.
-Most workers report contributing to a 401(k).
-A large number of workers have health insurance, and benefits for a solid majority of employees also include dental insurance.
-Some other perks are life insurance, a casual working environment, a subsidized cell phone, and flexible hours.
+One in three respondents have paid vacation, and only about 22 percent can take paid time off for illness.
+A large number of respondents set aside retirement funds in an employer-sponsored 401(k).
+Most workers can count on health insurance, and a strong majority of employees have dental coverage as a benefit.
+The list of perks also includes a casual working environment, life insurance, a subsidized cell phone, and flexible hours.